keenanjack/string-matching/README.md

 # string-matching
 CLI to do String Matching

+1. create a virtual environment via virtualenv, and activate it
+2. install necessary packages via pip install -r requirements.txt
-simply run this in the command line, passing the file path of the strings you're attempting to match
+3. run the below in the command line:

+python stringmatch.py "FILEPATH/companynames.xlsx"